AnojanS/RealmRush/README.md

 # TowerDefense
 <a href="https://imgflip.com/gif/3066gl"><img src="https://i.imgflip.com/3066gl.gif" width = "500" height = "250"/></a>

-A 3D game built in Unity (2017.3.1) where users must strategically place towers on a grid to prevent enemy bots from reaching the user's base.
-Players can only place a maximum of three towers by clicking on a legal spot on the grid and can relocate towers at anytime.
-Towers shoot at the closest enemy bot and enemy bots take the shortest possible route to user's base using the pathfinding algorithm, Breadth First Search.
+A 3D tower defense game built in Unity and programmed in C#.
+Users strategically place towers by clicking on a legal spot on the grid in order to prevent enemy bots from reaching the user's base.
+Players can only place a maximum of three towers on the grid and can relocate their towers at anytime.
+Towers shoot at the closest enemy bot whom themselves take the shortest possible route to the user's base using a breadth-first search algorithm.

-Game consists of C# Classes, AI pathfinding (Breadth First Search), data structures (ring buffers, queues, stacks, dictionaries), interactive Unity components (tile map, particle system, waypoint circuit, audio listener, etc), a detailed 3D UI, customised particle effects, coroutines, etc.

 ## To Build and run